| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 clutch is working.
 Then come into the pits and make your first adjustment

+if necessary.
 The basic engagement of this clutch is predetermined by weights that

 pivot in response to centrifugal force.
 The pivoting of the weights is